ZeinaShreif/Data_Prep/README.md

 ## <span style = "color:purple">Feature Engineering</span>

-The goal of featrure engineering is to explore relationships between features and between features and target variable in order to generate meaningful new features by transforming, combining, and/or encoding existing ones.
+The goal of feature engineering is to explore relationships between features and between features and target variable in order to generate meaningful new features by transforming, combining, and/or encoding existing ones.

 ---